BrandonJohnGrenier/pattern-microstructure/README.md

 ### Properties Configuration

-Place a file named **ValidationMessages.properties** on the root of your classath.
+If you choose to go down the Java properties file configuration path, place a file named **ValidationMessages.properties** on the root of your classath.

 ```
 default.exception=fm.pattern.valex.UnprocessableEntityException